feltcute/ModdingDocsMGD/Doc/Perks/Types.rst

   "PerkType": ["CritChanceBoost"],
   "EffectPower": ["20"],

 Alters chance for the wielder's skills to crit by a flat amount.
-Postive values increase chance, negative values decrease.
+Positive values increase chance, negative values decrease.

-.. _CritDamageBooast:
+.. _CritDamageBoost:

 **CritDamageBoost**
 """"""""""""""""""""